-Shannon Dea is the Director of the Women's Studies department, received the Arts Award 2016 for Excellence in Teaching in addition to one of the inaugural Arts Awards 2013 for service and the Province of Ontario's Leading Women Building Communities Award in 2012.
+Shannon Dea is the Academic Advisor of the Women's Studies program, received the Arts Award 2016 for Excellence in Teaching in addition to one of the inaugural Arts Awards 2013 for service and the Province of Ontario's Leading Women Building Communities Award in 2012.
 Shannon was also selected as one of the inaugural Teaching Fellows for the Faculty of Arts by Doug Peers, Dean of Arts, on September 10, 2012.

 PhD, University of Western Ontario

 Areas of Interest

 Early Modern Philosophy, Classic Pragmatism, and Philosophy of Gender

 I am currently researching the connections that Peirce discerned among Spinoza, Berkeley and Kant, and the clues that these connections give us about Peirce’s distinctive doctrine of pragmaticism.
 In a related project, I am working on metaphysical synechism – the view that the universe is at bottom continuous rather than discrete – and its applications in ethics.
 This project began with a paper that considers the merits of deploying Peirce’s synechism to better understand human (biological) sex distinctions.
 I am currently preparing this article for journal submission.
 Finally, on a completely different tack, I am finishing up a research project on the effectiveness of small group work and the use of a learning commons in teaching Philosophy to undergraduates.